Final Fantasy XIV: Heavensward: The Warriors of Darkness and the Griffin

 Alisaie, Alphinaud's twin sister, arrives injured at House Fortemps.
 She was attacked by the Warriors of Darkness, having overheard Elidibus telling them of his plot to trigger an arms race of primal summoning.
-During another run-in with the Scions, the Warriors reveal that Elidibus promised to help save their shard, the First, from a "Flood of Light" that has nearly destroyed it, in exchange for their help.
+In another run-in with the Scions, the Warriors reveal that Elidibus promised to help save their shard, the First, from a "Flood of Light" that has nearly destroyed it, in exchange for their help.
 Tracking down another lead among Ala Mhigan refugees, the Scions are reunited with Yda and Papalymo, who have joined the Resistance efforts against the Garlean Empire.
 They have grown suspicious of a faction led by the mysterious Griffin.
-The Griffin's decoy points the party to an impending summoning of Ifrit, where they encounter and fight the Warriors of Darkness.
+The Griffin's decoy points the party to a summoning of Ifrit, where they fight the Warriors of Darkness.
 One of them reveals himself as the Scion Urianger, playing double agent.
 He invokes a ritual to gain an audience with Minfilia.
 At Urianger's suggestion, she accompanies the Warriors of Darkness to their home world to try to save the First.
-Meanwhile, Elidibus hands over Nidhogg's eyes (which the Warriors retrieved for him) to the Griffin.
+Meanwhile, Elidibus hands over Nidhogg's eyes (which the Warriors retrieved) to the Griffin.

-The Griffin later leads an attack on Baelsar's Wall, the Garlean base dividing the Black Shroud and occupied Ala Mhigo.
+The Griffin leads an attack on Baelsar's Wall, the Garlean base dividing the Black Shroud and occupied Ala Mhigo.
 The Scions intervene and discover that the Griffin is Ilberd, who intends to provoke a Garlean counterattack so that Eorzea will be forced to liberate Ala Mhigo, his homeland.
-Using Nidhogg's eyes and the prayers of his dying soldiers, Ilberd kills himself to create the dragon-like primal Shinryu to destroy the Empire.
-Papalymo uses an ancient sealing ritual to stall the uncontrollable Calamity-level threat at the cost of his life.
-The Scions resort to awakening the ancient Allagan war-machine Omega.
-Omega battles Shinryu, ending with both being apparently destroyed.
-With the seal gone, Papalymo's last remaining spell also fades—an enchanted tattoo used to disguise Yda, who reveals herself as Yda's sister Lyse; the real Yda had died fighting in the Resistance and Lyse took up her name to preserve her memory.
-Lyse renews her resolve to fight for Ala Mhigan independence, now under her true name.
+Using Nidhogg's eyes and the prayers of his dying soldiers, Ilberd kills himself to create the primal Shinryu to destroy the Empire.
+Papalymo sacrifices himself, using an ancient sealing ritual to stall the uncontrollable Shinryu.
+The Scions awaken the ancient Allagan war-machine Omega, which battles Shinryu, ending with both being apparently destroyed.
+With the seal gone, Papalymo's last spell also fades—an enchanted tattoo used to disguise Yda, who reveals herself as Yda's sister Lyse; the real Yda had died fighting in the Resistance and Lyse took up her name to preserve her memory.
+Lyse renews her resolve to fight for Ala Mhigan independence.
 With Baelsar's Wall captured, the Alliance and the Scions prepare for the Empire's inevitable response.